20

 Ash trees on Lancing

 Clump.
-These qualify as the first wild flowers*
+These qualify as the first wild flowers* of the year.

 There was absolutely not the remotest sign of the Sweet Violet clump flowering on the southern slopes of Mill Hill.